 At this point the resident should write a complete draft of the methods section of their manuscript.
-This should be sent to the research coordinator, RPD and project preceptor(s) along with the results and summary of findings.
+This should be sent to the project preceptor(s) then the research committee along with the results and summary of findings.

-j) Results and Summary of Findings (2 weeks for statistician analysis + 2 weeks)

-Upon receipt of the results from statistician the resident should evaluate the findings and create a bullet point list summarizing the findings.
-These should be sent to the preceptor(s), research coordinator, and RPD for review and discussion if needed.

-k) Presentation (Poster and Oral Presentation) (some work done prior 2-3 weeks)

-After the findings have been discussed with the research coordinator, RPD and project preceptor(s) the resident should complete their presentation.
+- j) Results and Summary of Findings (2 weeks for statistician analysis + 2 weeks) Upon receipt of the results from statistician the resident should evaluate the findings and create a bullet point list summarizing the findings.
+These should be sent to the preceptor(s), research committee for review and discussion if needed. - k) Presentation (Poster and Oral Presentation) (some work done prior 2-3 weeks) As appropriate, after the findings have been discussed with the research coordinator, RPD and project preceptor(s) the resident should complete their presentation.
 This will be in the format of a poster and an oral presentation.
-These presentations should be reviewed by the project preceptor(s), research coordinator, and RPD.
-The poster and oral presentation should be completed according to the guidelines of the meeting in which it is to be presented.
+These presentations should be reviewed by the project preceptor(s) and research comittee The poster and oral presentation should be completed according to the guidelines of the meeting in which it is to be presented.